Careerum/laravel-keycloak-web-guard/README.md

 ## API

-We implement the `Illuminate\Contracts\Auth\Guard`.
+We implement the `Illuminate\Contracts\Auth\StatefulGuard`.
 So, all Laravel default methods will be available.

 Ex: `Auth::user()` returns the authenticated user.